 With a fixed-rate mortgage, borrowers pay a steady monthly payment over a set number of years.
 The interest rate is fixed, meaning it won’t ever change for the life of the loan.

-The certainty makes these loans pretty popular among borrowers.
+The certainty makes these loans pretty popular among borrowers, with the 30-year fixed mortgage rate being one of the most common.

 Pros of fixed-rate mortgages